Getting the right conveyor for your business doesn't have to be difficult

-A traditional belt conveyor has a flat belt made out of one piece of material.
-A modular conveyor belt however is made from an interlocking plastic mesh material.
-Unlike belts that rely on friction, the modular belt is positive driven by engagement with a series of sprockets underneath the belt.
+A plastic modular conveyor belt is made from an interlocking plastic mesh material.
+Unlike belts that rely on friction, the modular belt is positively driven by engagement with a series of sprockets underneath the belt.

 Modular belt conveyors are an extremely robust solution for most transport applications.
-The belts are hard wearing.
-With the correct specified material, they are widely used for transportation of sharp edged products making them ideal for boning lines.
+The belts are hard-wearing.
+With the correct specified material, they are widely used for the transportation of sharp-edged products making them ideal for boning lines.
 The easy to clean design, is the ideal solution for direct food applications.
 Or areas where chemicals are used.
 By design, they are ideal for conveyor belt solutions that require corners.